 The external factors impacting the business environment of Sony are evaluated in this Five Forces analysis of the company.
 It is essential to address these external factors and the corresponding five forces to ensure long-term competitive advantages.
 The intensities of the five forces relative to Sony are as follows:

+Recommendations.
 In Sony’s business environment, competition and the bargaining power of customers have the highest intensities among the five forces.
 These two forces are the most significant considerations in Sony’s business decisions pertaining to the industry environment.
 It is recommended that the company implement measures to increase its competitiveness.
-To address the competitive environment determined in this Five Forces analysis, aggressive marketing approaches are applied based on Sony’s generic competitive strategy and intensive growth strategies.
+To address the competitive environment determined in this Five Forces analysis, aggressive marketing approaches and product development are applicable based on Sony’s generic competitive strategy and intensive growth strategies.
 For example, rapid innovation can increase the competitiveness of Sony’s Xperia smartphones.
-This recommendation also addresses the bargaining power of customers by increasing product attractiveness.
+This recommendation deals with increasing product value, which addresses the bargaining power of customers in this Five Forces analysis case.
 In addition, to ensure holistic strategic solutions to issues in the industry environment, Sony must develop measures pertaining to the bargaining power of suppliers, the threat of substitution, and the threat of new entrants.
 However, this Five Forces analysis puts emphasis on the bargaining power of buyers and competitive rivalry, which is also identified as a major threat in the SWOT analysis of Sony.

 Competitive Rivalry or Competition against Sony (Strong Force)